Portrait of Winston Churchill (Sutherland): Reception

 The painting was intended to hang in the Houses of Parliament after Churchill's death, but it was instead given as a personal gift to Churchill himself, who took it back to Chartwell and refused to display it.
 Requests to borrow the painting for exhibitions of Sutherland's work were rejected.

 In 1978, it was reported that Lady Spencer-Churchill had destroyed the painting within a year of its arrival at Chartwell, by breaking it into pieces and having them incinerated to prevent it from causing further distress to her husband.
 Lady Spencer-Churchill had previously destroyed earlier portraits of her husband that she disliked, including sketches by Walter Sickert and Paul Maze.
 She had hidden the Sutherland portrait in the cellars at Chartwell and employed her private secretary Grace Hamblin and Hamblin's brother to remove it in the middle of the night and burn it in a remote location.
 Many commentators were aghast at the destruction of the work of art, and Sutherland condemned it as an act of vandalism; others upheld the Churchills' right to dispose of their property as they saw fit.

 Some preparatory sketches for Sutherland's painting are held by the National Portrait Gallery, London.
 It is thought that a copy of the portrait is held at the Carlton Club, also in London, although it is not on display.
 The Beaverbrook Art Gallery also has some of the studies Sutherland did in preparation for the portrait in its collection.
 In April 2024 one of Sutherland's studies for the portrait was put on display at Blenheim Palace, before a planned auction in June 2024.
 It sold for £660,000 ($842,490), the second highest price at auction to date for a portrait of Churchill.

 Cultural references

 Within the events of the 2016 Netflix series The Crown, the ninth episode of the first season, entitled "Assassins", dramatises the creation, unveiling, and destruction of the portrait.
 Sutherland is portrayed by Stephen Dillane.
-Although historical evidence suggests that Churchill's secretaries were the ones who actually destroyed the painting, the episode depicts Lady Spencer-Churchill watching it burn on the grounds of Chartwell House.
+Although historical evidence suggests that Lady Spencer-Churchill's secretary and her brother were the ones who actually destroyed the painting, the episode depicts Lady Spencer-Churchill watching it burn on the grounds of Chartwell.
 The episode won John Lithgow, who played Churchill, a Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series.

-The burnt remains of the painting can be seen in the Earth antiquities collection of President Sarkoff in the 1978 Blake’s 7 episode ‘Bounty’.